 The Department of Transport is exploring 4 design options to improve connectivity and safety for pedestrians and bicycle riders who use the Toorak Road crossing of the Anniversary Trail in Camberwell.
-Community consultation on the design options is open until Friday 28 October 2022 through the Engage Victoria website.
+Community consultation on the design options is open until Friday 28 October 2022 through the Engage Victoria website-external site.
 We are encouraging the community to have your say.

 Our preferred design